prody/ProDy/doc/plugins/index.rst

 Settings
 -------------------------------------------------------------------------------

-This windows allows users to specify the path to ProDy scripts and select the default color for displaying arrows.
+Below window allows users to specify the path to ProDy scripts and select the default color for displaying arrows.

 .. image:: /_static/NMWiz-Settings.png

-ProDy Jobs
+ProDy Interface
 -------------------------------------------------------------------------------

-This windows allows users to submit ProDy ANM and PCA jobs for proteins loaded in VMD.
+Below interface allows users to submit ProDy ANM and PCA jobs for proteins loaded in VMD.
 The results will be automatically loaded into the session.

 .. image:: /_static/NMWiz-ProDy.png